benterova/forecaster/README.md

 - Requires Ruby 3.3.5

 First, create the file `master.key` in `app/config` and place `da5cd8aad01fe6e522908e43fc941977` within it.
 Run `bundle install` to install dependencies, then start the application with `bin/dev`.

+## Design Pattern

+**Backend**
+This application doesn't have a data model, as it simply requests and caches forecast information for a given zip code.
+We use a service, facade, presenter pattern to separate portions of the forecast integration for clarity.

+Put simply:
+- ForecastService is responsible for interaction with the Open-Meteo API to geocode and get the forecast.
+- ForecastFacade handles interacting with the cache or pulling from the ForecastService when needed, returning a ForecastResult to be used by our application
+- ForecastPresenter accepts a ForecastResult and readies data for the view

+**Front-End**
+There are only two routes for forecasts, `index` and `show`.
+The `show` route is used by Turbo to render the forecast partial, so there is no `.html.erb`.
+All of the interaction is handled through a form submission powered by Turbo.
+Javascript is imported via importmap.

 ## DEV NOTES